George66/Factor/UI examples/README.md

-Upgrade Factor.\
+Update Factor!\
 Resize all windows to get a better understanding.
 Read README files.\
-If you have problems with "deploy-tool", run "delete-staging-images".\
+If you have problems with "deploy-tool", run "delete-staging-images".
- I'll add OpenGl examples later.